hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/introduction.md

 This course is a super fast introduction to model and think about Auth with Hasura GraphQL.

-In 30 mins, you will setup a powerful, realtime and secure GraphQL Backend for Slack Clone.
+In 30 minutes, you will setup a powerful, realtime and secure GraphQL Backend for a Slack clone.

 ## Pre-requisites